Current Visa Services

 As of August 3, 2020, the United States Embassy and Consulate in Ecuador resumed limited nonimmigrant visa services, including visa renewals that meet the criteria for waiving the in-person interview requirement.
 Additionally, the Consulate in Guayaquil resumed other limited immigrant and nonimmigrant visa services, including: IR/CR1s and IR/CR2 immigrant visas, and F, M, and certain J nonimmigrant visas.

-While we aim to process cases as soon as practicable, there is likely to be increased wait times for completing such services due to substantial backlogs.
+While we aim to process cases as soon as practicable, there are likely to be increased wait times for completing such services due to substantial backlogs.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/en-ec/niv/information/faqs to request an emergency appointment.
 If you require further assistance please refer to the “Help” section at the bottom of the previous mentioned website.